Austin Energy Leads the Charge to Achieve Carbon-Free Electric Power

 Austin Energy uses Power Purchase Agreements to purchase the wind and solar energy produced at large-scale renewable energy farms across Texas, from West Texas all the way down to the Gulf Coast.

 As Austin Energy works toward 100% carbon-free generation by 2035, we continue to add more utility-scale contracts to our portfolio.
-In Fiscal Year 2021, Austin Energy:
+In Fiscal Year 2022:

-- Purchased power from seven utility-scale solar farms and ten wind farms across Texas.
+- Austin Energy purchased power from seven utility-scale solar farms and 10 wind farms across Texas.

-- Secured utility-scale renewable resource generation capacity of more than 2,866 MW, from wind, solar, and biomass.
+- Austin Energy secured utility-scale renewable resource generation capacity of more than 2,866 MW, from wind, solar, and biomass.

 Renewable energy generation costs have come down significantly in the past 20 years, but production is still dependent on weather conditions, requiring sunshine and windy days.
 This can make generating renewable energy more challenging and costly.
 With this in mind, Austin Energy has proactively and strategically built a renewable portfolio over time to reduce the cost impact on customers, keeping our rates affordable while our power becomes greener.
 Austin Energy is also leading the way on incorporating emerging technology and energy storage to increase the reliability and sustainability of renewable energy.